 Two other designs have been proposed as Sussex flags and one other curious version exists.

-As it was divided red and blue, it again reflected the misconception regarding the east and west of the county being represented by different colours, so was wholly inappropriate in perpetuating this myth, as described.
+won an unnecessary BBC Southern Counties Radio competition to design a flag for Sussex, held in June 2008.
+Sussex already had its traditional emblem so there was no need for any such competition.
+As it was divided red and blue, this winning submission again reflected the misconception regarding the east and west of the county being represented by different colours, so, as described, in perpetuating this myth, it was wholly inappropriate

 Finally this curious crimson coloured version of the Sussex flag